Infinidat/infi.datatable/README.md

 The `filter_fields` array defines which fields can be filtered on.
 Refer to the jQuery QueryBuilder documentation for details about the options available when defining such fields.

+You can optionally pass a `plugins` object as described in the jQuery QueryBuilder documentation.